Hydrology Training: Adapting Regions to Climate Change

 Objectives

-The objective of the training is clear:
+The goal of the training is clear:

 Organization and training session